ZiffDavis/laravel-eloquent-imagery/README.md

 - support cloning of images (copying for cloned models)
 - refactor the image "modifiers" to be extensible and more cohesive

+## Updating

+### Updating to 0.5.0

+- make sure to rename the `config/eloquent_imagery.php` to config/eloquent-imagery.php`, probably a good idea to re-copy the original (or publish again).
+- see the new method of configuring a model to use an image: use a property called `$eloqentImagery`